-- Trademark: a symbol that identifies goods and services manufactured or produced by a company from those of other companies.
+- Trademark is a sign that distinguishes the goods and services manufactured or produced by a company similar goods and services of other companies.

-- Copyright of design protects the appearance of a product or a part of it.
-The object of protection is always a visible, concrete product or a part of such a product.
+- Design right protects the appearance of the goods or part thereof.
+The object of the protection is always a concrete item or part thereof and is always perceived visually.

-- Patent: the right granted to an inventor by society, entitling the inventor to exclusively utilise an invention for professional purposes.
+- Patent is an exclusive right granted to the inventor for using the invention for professional purposes.

-- Pirated copy: a product involving an unlicensed copy of another, copyrighted product.
+- Pirated copy is a product involving an unlicensed copy of someone else’s copyrighted product.

-- Counterfeit product: a product involving the unlicensed incorporation of a trademark belonging to another party or a copy of such a trademark, or a product that illicitly simulates the appearance of another product which is protected under copyright of design.
+- Counterfeit product is a product involving the unlicensed incorporation of a trademark belonging to another party or a copy of such a trademark, or a product that illicitly simulates the appearance of another product which is protected under design right.

-- Infringing product: A product may infringe intellectual property rights without being counterfeit.
+- Infringing product: A product may infringe on intellectual property rights without being a counterfeit product.

-- Counterfeit products can pose a risk to health or public safety.
-Counterfeit medicines, vehicle spare parts and electrical devices involve a particularly significant risk.
+Counterfeit products can pose a risk to health or public safety.
+Counterfeit medicines, foodstuffs, vehicle spare parts and electrical devices involve a particularly significant risk.

-- There is no reliable research available on counterfeit products.
-For example, a clothing item can catch fire or cause an allergic reaction, and children’s toys may contain harmful ingredients and parts that may come loose.
-Hazardous materials used in counterfeit products can cause cancer.
+There is no reliable research available on the quality of counterfeit products.
+For example, a clothing item may catch fire or cause an allergic reaction, and children’s toys may contain harmful ingredients and parts that may come loose.
+Materials used in counterfeit products may even cause cancer.
 Counterfeit spare parts of vehicles may cause malfunctions and accidents, and counterfeit electronics products may cause short circuits.

-- Vast amounts of money are involved in the counterfeiting business, and they are used to fund organised crime.
-Do you want to support that?
+Vast amounts of money are involved in the counterfeiting business, and they are used to fund organised crime.

-- Counterfeits corrode the market for genuine products.
+Counterfeits corrode the market for genuine products.
 As a result, around 100 000 jobs are lost annually in Europe.
-Your job might be at risk too.

-- Counterfeit products do not yield any tax revenue.
-The money must be levied by society from some other source, for example your salary.
+Counterfeit products do not yield any tax revenue.
+The money must be levied by society from other sources, for example from your salary.

 - IPR pages of the European Commission